 Cleveland Brewery Passport

 The city of Cleveland has embraced its growing craft beer scene, and has come up with the Brewery Passport for locals and visitors.
-You can pick up a passport at the Cleveland Visitors Center downtown or at any of the participating breweries.
+You can pick up a passport at the Cleveland Visitors Center downtown, or through the free Destination Cleveland App if you’d prefer a digital version.
 Then you get to visiting!

-Get a stamp after making a purchase at any local brewery.
-You can turn in your passport for a prize after receiving 8, 20, and 34 stamps.
+Get a stamp after making a purchase at any local brewery (or check in and snap a photo if you’re using the app).
+You can then turn in your passport for prizes after receiving 8, 20, and 34 stamps.
 Prizes include things like coasters, a pint glass, and a t-shirt.

 Cleveland beer tours